Is cell segregation like oil and water: asymptotic versus transitory regime: Introduction

-We use a cellular automaton according to Voss-B\"ohme and Deutsch~\cite{VosDeu2010}, which solely incorporates adhesive forces between cells, to reproduce cell segregation experiments from Méhes et al.~\cite{MehMonNemVic2012}.
-We find a good match between experiments and simulations over the whole time span of the experiments.
-This is surprising, since our model always generates logarithmic scaling of the segregation indices over time.
+We use an efficient implementation of a 2D cellular automaton (CA) model according to Voss-B\"ohme and Deutsch~\cite{VosDeu2010}, which solely incorporates adhesive forces between cells, and develop a direct mapping between the model parameters and the experimental setup to reproduce 2D cell segregation experiments from Méhes et al.~\cite{MehMonNemVic2012}.
+We find a match between experimental data and simulations over the whole time span of the experiments.
+This is surprising, since our model initially generates logarithmic scaling of the segregation indices over time, see also \figref{main_Florian_paper_plot_10_2} in SI.
 The match between the model and the proposed algebraic scaling with exponent $1/3$ in the experiments is possible since the experimental observation is limited to less than two orders of magnitude in time.
 To make this point more pronounced we will use the term pseudo-algebraic scaling for such behavior in the following.
 Depending on the model parameters and the considered time interval, we observe this pseudo-algebraic scaling with a range of exponents $\leq 1/3$.
-In the light of such possible misinterpretations, experimental segregation may actually scale logarithmically.
-We propose that, while additional effects like collective motion might be segregation promoting, the main factor that rices cell segregation may still be adhesive forces.
-Moreover, we also find an match between the experimental data and the Cahn-Hilliard model.
-For this comparison, we develop a mapping between the length scales of the cellular automaton and the Cahn-Hilliard model, such that only a single parameter of the CHM, the mobility constant which sets the time scale, has to be fitted.
-It turns out that, the relevant observation window of the experiments falls in the intermittent regime of the Cahn-Hilliard model, exhibiting an algebraic scaling exponent of $1/4$.
+In the light of such possible misinterpretations, experimental segregation may actually be explained solely by adhesive forces between cells.
+Thus, we propose that, while additional effects like collective motion might be promoting segregation, the main factor that governs cell segregation may still be adhesive forces.
+Moreover, we also find a match between the experimental data and the 2D Cahn-Hilliard model.
+For this comparison, we develop a mapping between the length scales of the cellular automaton and the Cahn-Hilliard model, such that only a single parameter of the Cahn-Hilliard model, the mobility constant which sets the time scale, has to be fitted.
+It turns out that the relevant observation window of the experiments falls in the transitory regime of the Cahn-Hilliard model, exhibiting an algebraic scaling exponent of $1/4$.
 Although Méhes et al.~\cite{MehMonNemVic2012} suggested an algebraic scaling exponent of $1/3$ for the experimental data, we find a good agreement with the Cahn-Hilliard model as well, due to the short observation span.
 The fact that both models, the cellular automaton and the Cahn-Hilliard model, both agree with the experimental data, while exhibiting different scalings for the experimental setup, corroborates the ambiguity of scaling behavior, when segregation processes are only observed on short time spans.
-Since it is difficult to extend experimental time spans, this highlights the importance of considering additional features of segregation beyond segregation indices.
+Even more important, the direct application to the experimental setup revealed for both models that the transitory regime of these models is more relevant for the experimental spatio-temporal scales than the asymptotic regime.
+Since biological experiments are by design restricted to finite time spans, this highlights the importance of considering additional features of segregation beyond the scaling behavior of segregation indices, when comparing with theoretical models.